Media credential applications are now open. If you are covering a specific team, please do not apply until the team is officially announced.

 - Sign your name on the credential registration form.
 Please Note: For security reasons, credentials will only be issued to the recipients named on the credential application.

 Credentials gain admittance to official bowl sanctioned events such as press conferences, practices and hospitality events.
-Bowl game credentials will NOT serve as admittance to any of Orlando's major theme parks.
+Bowl game credentials will NOT serve as admittance to any of Orlando's major theme parks during team visits.
 Respective theme park media relations contacts – available in the bowl media guide -- must be contacted prior to your visit.

-Media registration prior to game day will be located at the Green Room of the Rosen Plaza Hotel.
+Media Registration prior to gameday will be located in Salon 15 on the second floor of the Rosen Plaza Hotel.
 At registration, media who have been approved to cover the game will receive their credential, media gift and parking pass (if applicable).
-See the e-maileddaily itineraries for hours of operation.
+See the e-mailed daily itineraries or the Bowl Week app for hours of operation.

-Credentials not picked up at Media Registration will be available on the day of the game at the Gate A ticket window located adjacent to parking lot C on the northwest corner of Florida Citrus Bowl Stadium.
-The booth will open two hours prior to kickoff.
-NOTE: Parking passes MUST be obtained prior to game day.
-A shuttle will be provided for media who do not receive parking, which will be limited this year due to construction preparation.
+Credentials not picked up at Media Registration will be available on the day of the game at the Media Will Call window located adjacent to Service Gate D on the southwest corner of Orlando Citrus Bowl stadium.
+The booth will open three hours prior to kickoff.
+NOTE: Parking passes MUST be obtained prior to gameday.
+A shuttle originating at the Media Hotel will be provided for media who do not receive parking, which will be limited this year due to ongoing stadium construction.

-The media entrance on game day is at Gate A in the northwest corner of the stadium or Service Gate D in the stadium’s south end.
+The preferred media entrance on gameday is at Gate D in the southwest corner of the stadium.
 All bags entering the stadium will be searched.
 Please allow extra time for entry into the stadium on gameday.

 Media gifts will be distributed at Media Registration.
 All media gifts will require a signature of receipt by the individual that has been assigned a credential, thus one person cannot obtain media gifts for all members of his or her media agency.

-The Orlando Bowl Week media hotel is the Rosen Plaza.
-The room rate for media staying at the hotel is $94 per night.
+The Orlando Bowl Week Media Hotel is the Rosen Plaza.
+The room rate for media staying at the hotel is $99 per night.
 Reservations for the hotel may only be made online when applying for credentials.
 Media will not receive the preferred rate if contacting the hotel directly unless they have already been approved for a credential.

 The media hospitality room will be located at the Rosen Plaza Hotel.
 Beverages and light snacks will be available in the room.
-See the media guide or daily itineraries for hours of operation.
+See the Bowl Week app, media guide or daily itineraries for hours of operation.

 A limited number of parking passes, issued on a priority basis, are available.
-Parking passes can be applied for during the credential application process.
-Parking passes will be distributed along with media credentials at Media Registration at the Rosen Plaza Hotel.
+Parking passes may be applied for during the credential application process.
+Parking passes will be distributed along with media credentials at registration at the Rosen Plaza Hotel.
 Lost parking passes will not be replaced.
-Due to construction slated for early 2014, media parking will be limited.
+Due to ongoing construction at the stadium, media parking will be limited.

-The press box at the Florida Citrus Bowl Stadium is equipped with Wireless Internet.
+Tom Mickle Press Box is equipped with high-speed internet through both wireless and hard-wired Ethernet at each seat.
 Courtesy phones for pool use are provided in the press box.
 The phone lines are toll-restricted.
 If you prefer a private line, contact Greg Creese for ordering information.
 When you place the order, please specify if the phone use will be for press use or photo use.
 You must provide your own phone device.
-Tom Mickle Press Box is equipped with high-speed internet through both wireless and hard-wired Ethernet at each seat.

 Photo passes will be issued only to accredited photographers and videographers on assignment and photographers authorized by Florida Citrus Sports.
 No unaffiliated freelance photographers will be granted credentials.
-Photo passes grant access to the press box.
+Photo passes grant access to sidelines and the press box.
 Under NCAA rules, photographers are not allowed between the 25-yard lines and must remain outside the restraining lines surrounding the playing field.
-Photo armbands distributed on game day will allow photographers to step into pre-approved shooting lanes.
-Armbands can be obtained in the photography work room in the Varsity Club prior to kick off.
+Photo armbands distributed on gameday will allow photographers to step into pre-approved shooting lanes.
+Armbands may be obtained in the photography work room in the Varsity Club prior to kick off.

-Credentialed photographers are encouraged to work on gameday in the Photo Workroom in the Varsity Club at the Florida Citrus Bowl Stadium.
+Credentialed photographers are encouraged to work on gameday in the Photo Workroom in the Varsity Club at the Orlando Citrus Bowl stadium.
 The Varsity Club is located in the free standing building in the South end zone of the stadium.
 The room will have wireless internet access and one pool phone line.

-TV stations planning to bring satellite trucks to the game, must notify Greg Creese to secure a parking spot at the stadium.
+TV stations planning to bring satellite trucks to the game, must notify Greg Creese at least 48 hours prior to gameday to secure a parking spot at the stadium.

 Media members are often eager to cover team theme park visits, however all three of Orlando's major theme parks require media members to have an assigned escort before entering the parks.
 Please contact the park(s) through their respective media relations departments.